timveil/hive-jdbc-uber-jar/README.md

     null
     ```

-## IntelliJ Data Grip (as of version 2016.3)
+## IntelliJ DataGrip (as of version 2016.3)
-Below is an example configuration using IntelliJ [Data Grip](https://www.jetbrains.com/datagrip/):
+Below is an example configuration using IntelliJ [DataGrip](https://www.jetbrains.com/datagrip/):

 1. Under "File" > "Data Sources...", create a new Driver.